 - Aim for six to eight glasses a day and check the colour of your urine.
 It should be a light yellow colour – if it is dark yellow you need to drink more fluids.

-For more information visit Eat well – the NHS website on how to eat a varied, balanced, healthy diet.
+Arthritis Action have produced a Diet and arthritis factsheet which contains a lot of useful information.
+Also visit Eat well – the NHS website on how to eat a varied, balanced, healthy diet.
 These pages include information on food, diet and nutrition, healthy recipes, eating on a budget, vegetarian and vegan diets, digestive health and superfoods.